MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 **Specifying actions on notifications**:

-The notification actions are platform specific and you have to specify them differently for each platform.
+The notification actions are platform-specific and you have to specify them differently for each platform.

 On iOS/macOS, the actions are defined on a category, please see the configuration section for details.